goto-vulture/Bioinformatics_Textmining/README.md

 ### Building

 make is the provided tool to build the program.
-To build the program with the default settings a simple `make` call is enough.
+To build the program with the default settings a simple `make` call is enough, because the program (and the used libraries) uses only the C standard lib.
+The compiler needs at least a C99 support; with a C11 support some C11 specific enhancements like `_Generic` and `_Static_assert` can be used.

 There are two switches for the building process:
 - `DEBUG`: Building the program with debug information in the binary file (default)
 - `RELEASE`: Building with compiler optimization.

+Another argument for the makefile is the C standard:
+- `STD` or `std`: STD=99 for C99 respectively STD=11 for C11 (C11 is the default setting)

+Some build examples:
-`make Debug=1` Build the project with debug settings.
+- `make Debug=1 C=99`: Build the project with debug settings and the C99 standard.
+- `make Release=1`: Build the project with release settings and the C11 standard.

-`make clean` removes all compilation files.
+`make clean` removes all compilation files - including the object files.

 ### Interface